 It consistently applies an equal approach to employment, remuneration and career growth of its employees irrespective of gender, race or faith.
-19% of Company employees are women, who have a 13% representation in management positions.
-The average age of an employee is 45.
+18 % of Company employees are women, who have a 11% representation in management positions.
+The average age of an employee is 46.

-The main lagging indicators of the results of the measures put in place are the long-term low level of employee turnover, 4.8 % per annum, which is around a third of the average on the commercial company market in the Czech Republic, and the average length of employment, which is 14 years.
+The main lagging indicators of the results of the measures put in place are the long-term low level of employee turnover, 5.8 % per annum, which is around a third of the average on the commercial company market in the Czech Republic, and the average length of employment, which is 13 years.

 Another significant result is the long-term social cohesion that prevails at the Company.
 This cohesion is indicated by the number of labour conflicts or collective protests.
-In 2017, as in previous years, not a single letter of reprimand was issued by the Company for breach of work obligations, nor was an employment relationship terminated with an employee for gross breach of regulations.
+In 2018 there was just a negligible number of letters of reprimand1 issued by the Company for breach of work obligations.
+There was no immediate termination of employment relationship2 with an employee for gross breach of regulations.
 There were also no labour disputes, collective protests or strikes by employees.

-&lt;sup>1 According to Section 52(g) of the Labour Code
+1 According to Section 52(g) of the Labour Code

-&lt;sup>2 According to Section 55(1)(a) of the Labour Code
+2 According to Section 55(1) of the Labour Code